nmckee78/CircuitPython/README.md

 ### Evidence
  ![This is the gif of it working](https://github.com/nmckee78/CircuitPython/blob/main/Gif%20folder/ezgif.com-gif-maker.gif)
+ #### The light can be seen blinking and changing between one color and another.

 ### Wiring
 There wasn't any wiring needed.

 ### Reflection
 It took me a bit of time to get used to how circuitpython works compared to our previous code.
-Once I figured out how to import parts that are needed it got a lot easier.
-Then I found the proper code I needed I was able to put that in.
-Then I adapted it for what I needed and I was done!
+Once I figured out how to import parts by using the resources online and importing the needed libraries into the lib folder it got a lot easier.
+Then I found the proper code I needed I was able to put that in as it's fairly easy to just look up what you need and with a bit of digging you should be able to find it.
+Then I adapted it for what I needed and I was done.